 This helps us create an interactive web experience using which our users can understand how changing one field in the cluster configuration could affect other fields.
 While we have simplified the way clusters could be created on Qubole, we have also made it really easy for users to jump across different steps within the cluster configuration wizard using the summary pane which holds the entire cluster config data at any point in time.

 Ember also helps you establish one-way data binding which means that changes in one object are propagated only in one direction.
 A fine example of this is the search and filter that you see on the clusters listing page.
 When you filter the list of clusters and hit the Apply button, the URL of the page changes and has the filters in the query params.
 These query params are propagated deep into the components and are bound to user input.
 Since we do not want the query params to change instantly as our users type a search query, we propagate this data only in one direction and change the query params only when the user hits the Apply button.

 Ember’s transition from Controllers to Components

 Apart from the reuse of code, Ember also provides lifecycle hooks with components.
 These hooks let us define the logic that should be executed when a component willRender, didInsertElement, willDestroyElement, and so on.
 One of the hooks that we use extensively is the didInsertElement which helps us initialize third-party libraries as soon as the component’s HTML has been inserted into the DOM.
 This helps us wrap jQuery plugins as reusable components that can be inserted into DOM as simple tags.
-Examples for this would be the dropdown boxes with the search for master and slave node types and help icons on the cluster configuration page.
+Examples of this would be the dropdown boxes with the search for master and slave node types and help icons on the cluster configuration page.

 Storing the Transient States using Services